Haplogroup K2a (Y-DNA): NO (M214)

 Basal examples of haplogroup NO* have not been identified.

 Subclades of haplogroup NO include a majority of living males in East Asia, South East Asia and northern Eurasia.

-K-Y28299*
+K-Y28394

-K-Y28299(xY28301) has been found in a living male from India.
+K-Y28299(xY28301) has been found in Individuals from India and Pakistan.

 K-Y28301, a subclade of K-Y28299, has been found in living individuals with their origins in Andhra Pradesh and Arunachal Pradesh India.

+K-F14963 is another branch of Y28394,distributed the Toba Batak and Mandar and some other people in Southeast Asia.